NirmithDev/MOVIE-SEARCH-UP/README.md

 # Next steps

-- add edit movie details functionality
+- needs the backend functionality to update the movie data (Edit functionality)
 - search up other user's functionality
 - add follow user to list functionality for all user's
 - code if possible the reply to each comment